margo/specification/system-design/specification/margo-management-interface/deployment-status.md

 | code      | string    | Y    | Associated error code following a component failure during installation. |
 | message   | string    | Y    | Associated error message that provides further details to the WFM about the error that was encountered. |

-> Note: Error codes adn messages are implementation specific.
+> Note: Error codes and messages are implementation-specific.

 ## Example Deployment Status Manifest Request